seL4/camkes-vm-examples/README.md

 ../init-build.sh -DCAMKES_VM_APP=vm_minimal -DPLATFORM=tk1
 ninja
 ```
-*Note: To buid for another platform you can substitute the value of the `-DPLATFORM` variable e.g. (exynos5422, tx1, tx2, qemu-arm-virt)*
+*Note: To buid for another platform you can substitute the value of the `-DPLATFORM` variable
+e.g. (exynos5422, tx1, tx2, qemu-arm-virt, zcu102)*
 *Note: If building for x86 you don't need to specify the `-DPLATFORM` variable*

 ### For Arm